Annual SDOT Microsurfacing Project

 The Microsurfacing Process

 Microsurfacing is a process similar to a slurry seal.
 A mixture of asphalt emulsion and aggregate (crushed stone, gravel and sand) is applied to the road.
-However, unlike a slurry seal, microsurfacing uses emulsion that is modified with polymers and other ingredients so it cures quickly and provides better durability in the long run.
+However, unlike a slurry seal, microsurfacing uses emulsion that is modified with polymers and other ingredients so it cures more quickly.

-After about two hours the microsurfacing seal coat cures (hardens), and the street can be reopened and used normally.
-However, please be prepared for parking restrictions and road closures for the entire day the work is scheduled.
-See details below under “How Residents are Affected by the Project.”
+After the microsurfacing seal coat cures (hardens), the street can be reopened and used normally.
+However, there may be parking restrictions and road closures for the entire day the work is scheduled.
+See details below under “How Residents May Be Affected During Microsurfacing.”

-No Parking” signs will be installed at least 72 hours before the start of work.
-On the day a block is scheduled for work, please do not park on the street.
-The project is phased so that you only have to go to the next intersection to find a street which is not scheduled for work on the same day.
-(See map & schedule.)
+No parking signs will be installed at least 72 hours before the start of work.
+On the day a block is scheduled for work, residents will not be allowed to park on the street.

 No Driveway Access

-On the day your block is microsurfaced, there will be no access out of or into driveways during the two to three hours of seal coat application and curing.
-Because we do not know exactly when those two to three hours will occur, if you will need your car during that day, we recommend parking on a block that is not scheduled for microsurfacing on that day.
+Driveway access will be blocked for up to two hours.
+Once the microsurfacing is placed there is no access out of or into driveways during the curing period.
+Because we do not know in advance what part of the day this period would occur, if you need your car during that day, SDOT recommends parking on a block that is not scheduled for microsurfacing on that day.

-Some blocks NOT receiving microsurfacing WILL be affected
+Some blocks NOT receiving microsurfacing may be affected

 On the day of the work, adjacent blocks may have more cars parked on the street and residents may need to navigate around the closed streets.